Physical Oceanography: Mesoscale and Larger

 Ice-Ocean Interactions and Circulation Around the Antarctic Margins III Posters

-Andrew Stewart, University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States, Louise C Biddle, University of Gothenburg, Department of Marine Sciences, Gothenburg, Sweden, Matthew H England, Univ New South Wales, Sydney, NSW, Australia and Andrew F Thompson, California Institute of Technology, Pasadena, United States
+Andrew Stewart, University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States, Louise C Biddle, University of Gothenburg, Department of Marine Sciences, Gothenburg, Sweden, Matthew H England, Univ New South Wales, Sydney, NSW, Australia and Andrew F Thompson, California Institute of Technology, Pasadena, CA, United States

 Mechanisms for Variability, Circulation, and Transformation of Water Masses in the Southern Ocean III Posters